microsoft/ivy/doc/examples/testing/specification.md

         action recv(x:packet)
     }

-The type `packet` is an example of an [*uninterpreted type*].
-We don't yet know whant the contents of a packet are, but we can fill in the definition of `packet` later.
+The type `packet` is an example of an [*uninterpreted type*](../../language.html#declarations).
+We don't yet know want the contents of a packet are, but we can fill in the definition of `packet` later.

 The actions in an interface object don't have definitions.
 These will